Registration policies

 Index

-You are expected to attend all classes in which you are enrolled.
-If you do not attend or stop attending classes and fail to personally drop within the refund period, you will be responsible for all tuition and fees.
+You’re expected to attend all classes in which you’re enrolled.
+If you don’t attend or stop attending and fail to drop a class before the drop deadline, you will be responsible for all tuition and fees.
+Unless you’ve made arrangements with your instructor, you could be removed from the class if you don’t attend the first day, although instructors aren’t required to do so.
+Excessive absences can lead to lowered or failing grades.

 Audits

-The classes offered in our schedule reflect our intentions when the schedule was planned.
-However, these offerings may be changed due to factors such as insufficient enrollment, personnel availability and budget requirements.
+Classes offered in the schedule reflect the intentions when the schedule was planned.
+However, offerings can change due to factors like insufficient enrollment, personnel availability and budget requirements.
 We regret any inconvenience this might cause, and will do our best to help you adjust your schedule.

 Confirmations